-- + [MNAME=Smodel_name] - + [FBASE = base_frequency] [FMAX=maximum_frequency]
+- + MNAME=Smodel_name - + [FBASE = base_frequency] [FMAX=maximum_frequency]

-Parameter Description nd1 nd2ndN Nodes of an S-element Three kinds of definitions are present: ■With no reference node ndRef, the default reference node is GND.
-Each node ndi (i=1~N) and GND construct one of the N ports of the S-element. ■With one reference node, ndRef is defined.
-Each node ndi (i=1~N) and the ndRef construct one of the N ports of the S-element. ■With an N reference node, each port has its own reference node.
-You can write the node definition in a clearer way as: nd1+ nd1- nd2+ nd2 ndN+ ndN- Each pair of the nodes (ndi+ and ndi-, i=1~N) constructs one of the N ports of the S-element. ndRef Reference node MNAME Name of the S model; Note that string parameters are supported in calling an MNAME.
+Token Description nd1 nd2ndN Nodes of an S-element Three kinds of definitions are present: With no reference node ndRef, the default reference node is GND.
+Each node ndi (i=1~N) and GND construct one of the N ports of the S-element.
+With one reference node, ndRef is defined.
+Each node ndi (i=1~N) and the ndRef construct one of the N ports of the S-element.
+With an N reference node, each port has its own reference node.
+The node definition may be written more clearly: nd1+ nd1- nd2+ nd2 ndN+ ndN- Each pair of the nodes (ndi+ and ndi-, i=1~N) constructs one of the N ports of the S-element. ndRef Reference node MNAME Name of the S model; Note that string parameters are supported in calling an MNAME.

 FBASE Base frequency to use for transient analysis.
 This value becomes the base frequency point for Inverse Fast Fourier Transformation (IFFT).
-If you do not set this value, the base frequency is a reciprocal value of the transient period.
+If this value is not set, the base frequency is a reciprocal value of the transient period.
 If you set a frequency that is smaller than the reciprocal value of the transient, then transient analysis performs circular convolution, and uses the reciprocal value of FBASE as its base period.

-Maximum frequency use in transient analysis.
+FMAX Maximum frequency use in transient analysis.
 Used as the maximum frequency point for Inverse Fast Fourier Transformation (IFFT).